isomerpages/moe-edgefieldsec/_sports/Basketball.md

 title: Basketball
 permalink: /experience/cca/sports/basketball/
 description: ""
+variant: markdown
 ---
 **Description** <br>

-Basketball builds up a child physically and mentally.
-It requires commitment and self-discipline and these values are essential for cognitive development.
-The CCA hopes to cultivate resilience, perseverance and the spirit of sportsmanship and importance of teamwork in the students through the training and competitions.
+_"Basketball is more than a game; it's a test of heart, mind, and teamwork."_

+As a Co-Curricular Activity (CCA), basketball aims to not only strengthen students physically but also nurture their mental fortitude.
+Through regular training and competitions, we instill values of commitment, self-discipline, and resilience, shaping students to persevere in the face of challenges.
+The CCA strives to cultivate the spirit of sportsmanship and teamwork, while also emphasizing the pursuit of excellence.
+We believe that winning goes beyond trophies—it's about the relentless pursuit of growth, both as individuals and as a team.

 **Highlights / Achievements** <br>
+_**National School Games Basketball Championships 2024**_<br>
+C Division Girls - League 2<br>
+C Division Boys - League 3

 _**National School Games North Zone Basketball Championships 2023**_<br>
 C Division Girls – 2nd
 C Division Boys - 2nd Round